robertdebock/ansible-role-npm/README.md

 ------------

 Access to a repository containing packages, likely on the internet.
-On RHEL (platform: EL) the epel repository is required.
+On RHEL (platform: EL) the EPEL repository is required.

 Role Variables
 --------------